-The National Treasury Circular 78 and 79 states that municipal revenues and cash flows are expected to remain under pressure in 2017/18 (MTREF) and so municipalities must adopt a conservative approach when projecting their expected revenues and cash receipts.
-Municipalities will have to carefully consider affordability of tariff increases especially as it relates to domestic consumers while considering the level of services versus the associated cost.
+The National Treasury Circulars states that municipal revenues and cash flows are expected to remain under pressure in 2019/20 (MTREF) and so municipalities must adopt a conservative approach when projecting their expected revenues and cash receipts.
+During the tariff setting process we carefully considered affordability of tariff increases especially as it relates to domestic consumers while considering the level of services versus the associated cost, we aimed at balancing the affordability to poorer households and other customers.